Dates: The last was 2018

-Bestival, the remarkable brainchild of BBC Radio 1 DJ Rob da Bank, is a massive annual affair on the Isle of Wight.
+Bestival, the remarkable brainchild of BBC Radio 1 DJ Rob da Bank, is a massive annual affair on the Isle of Wight which moved to Lulworth from 2017.
 The carefully selected line-ups, including both legendary names and fresh, less mainstream artists, are exceptional.
 They take fancy dress to a whole new level and offer diversions and distractions to keep your curiosity and inspiration endlessly ignited.
 You’ll find individuals of every ilk here; most of them returning year after year, because it never gets dull.

 A phenomenal team, Rob da Bank and his wife Josie have shaped an event that has brought immense pleasure to all those thousands who have attended.
 Combining years of experience in the music industry with an exceptional creative mind, the result could only have been an extravaganza of epic ideas and character.